The Smiling Heart

-Every day is a day is a day of creation; it exists in every moment, Within each breath lies the good and the light, the spirit of creation.
-And inside every heartbeat lies the joy and the gladness of creation.
-God is forever.
-God is now.
+Every day is a day of creation, as is every moment, Within each breath lies the good and the light of creation.
+And inside every heartbeat lies the joy and appreciation of creation.
+It is forever.
+It is now.

 There are many different ideas concerning the purpose of all this creation, and humanity's role in it.
 But when we trust in the light and the truth, our place in this ongoing creation story may become a little clearer.
 So what should we do?
-We can begin by rejoicing, bringing all that good stuff, God's spirit and light into the present, into our everyday worlds, for it is God's spirit and light that we are made of; we are full of it, so to speak.
+We can begin by rejoicing, bringing all that good stuff - God's spirit and light, into the present, into our everyday worlds.
+It is God's spirit and light that we are made of; we are full of it, so to speak.
 And it keeps coming; we let it in, then we let it out, watching it move through the world, bringing smiles to the faces of all.

 There are times when it feels as if our hearts are finding it difficult to smile. the spirit and the light is nowhere to be found.
 Joy is hard to come by; worries and maladies abound.
 These feelings are real, just as real as the clay we were formed from, and the dust that we trod upon.
 But the clay and the dust are of the earth, which is also a part of creation, the creation that is good.
 It is a wonderful world out there but we do not always feel it.
-All this talk about spirit and light, goodness and love, does not seem to coincide with the harsh realities of life.
-Could all this talk be unreal, or perhaps even be untrue.
+All this talk about spirit and light, goodness and love, does not always seem to coincide with some of the harsh realities of life.
+Could all this talk be unreal, or perhaps even be untrue?

-With a little faith, we can see the truth.
+With a little faith, we can fathom the truth.
 With a little faith we can feel the love.
 Faith is opening our minds, becoming one with our open hearts.
-Faith is turning our heads, our minds, towards every little bit of goodness that we encounter, and any little bit of good feelings that we experience.
+Faith is turning our eyes, towards every little bit of goodness we encounter, and any good feelings that we experience.
 We acknowledge these things as being real, just as real as our hardships.
-So we reach out to them, never turning away, always expecting them.
-Faith is doing all we can to help others smile, helping them to feel good.
-Faith is also letting go, which is trusting, trusting in God and the love that is continuously streaming into our hearts.
+So we reach out to them, never turning away, and with our faith, we anticipate them.
+We do all we can to help others smile, and to feel good.
+Faith is also letting go.
+Letting go is trusting.
+We trust in God and in the the love that is continuously streaming into our hearts.
 Once again, we cannot help but to smile and let our love flow out from us, as it continues to flow to us.
 We have faith in the truth.
 The truth is love.
 It is out there, and it is in here.

 The Woes Of The World

 We often experience problems in our lives, frustrations and disappointments, worries and fears.
 These things can be overwhelming at times.
-And they can be compounded by the often scary state of the world today.
+And they can be compounded by the often perceived scary state of the world.
 These things are real.
 But love is also real, part of a true and powerful reality, a core reality that underlies all, a reality where all these scary things cannot find firm footing.
 And they pass.
 In the meantime, like our problems sometimes can be, the woes of the world are many.
 They are legion.

 So we turn to Jesus, whose heart is always open, His love always flowing.
 His love is of the feel good kind; it has the power to dissolve all woes.
 But our problems can be difficult to let go of, so we reach out to Jesus, and find that at the very least, they can be greatly diminished, broken to pieces and scattered, or broken into pieces that can be more easily dealt with, piece by piece.
 We become less overwhelmed, more focused, as we continue to break them up further, perhaps enough to be able to cast them over the cliff into God's sweet river, where they become nothing.
 The power of Christ, the love of Christ, is a power that the woes of the world is no match for.
 We think about these things, and we smile.
 And so do our hearts.